rainlanguage/arb-bot/README.md

 - `--sleep`, Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
 - `--max-ratio`, Option to maximize maxIORatio, Will override the 'MAX_RATIO' in env variables
 - `--timeout`, Optional seconds to wait for the transaction to mine before disregarding it, Will override the 'TIMEOUT' in env variables
-- `--write-rpc`, Option to explicitly use for write transactions, such as flashbots or mev protect rpc to protect against mev attacks, Will override the 'WRITE_RPC' in env variables"
+- `--write-rpc`, Option to explicitly use for write transactions, such as flashbots or mev protect rpc to protect against mev attacks, Will override the 'WRITE_RPC' in env variables
-- `--no-bundle`, Flag for not bundling orders based on pairs and clear each order individually.
-Will override the 'NO_BUNDLE' in env variables
 - `--hops`, Option to specify how many hops the binary search should do, default is 0 if left unspecified, Will override the 'HOPS' in env variables
 - `--retries`, Option to specify how many retries should be done for the same order, max value is 3, default is 1 if left unspecified, Will override the 'RETRIES' in env variables
 - `--pool-update-interval`, Option to specify time (in minutes) between pools updates, default is 15 minutes, Will override the 'POOL_UPDATE_INTERVAL' in env variables